 Getting to Milos from Athens is very easy and fast, it is possible to do it through local low-cost airlines, but watch out because it is not said that they operate every day, or through ferry.
 The cost is quite similar especially if you choose that takes no more than three hours and makes a few stops.

-I have chosen ferry (I hate planes) with the company Seajets, for a cost of € 57 and no more than 3 hours of travel.
-The flight that would last 40 minutes for a price of 80 € per person, including the cost of the metro/train from the center of Athens to the airport which is 10 € per person.
+I have chosen the ferry (I hate planes) with the company Seajets, for a cost of € 57 and no more than 3 hours of travel.
+The flight would last 40 minutes for a price of 80 € per person, including the cost of the metro/train from the center of Athens to the airport which is 10 € per person.

 Milos does not have many secrets when you arrive, the rental companies are all in front of the port and it is very easy to locate them.

-HOW TO MOVE IN MILOS:
+HOW TO MOVE TO MILOS:

 Quad, car, a motorcycle is really very easy to move but unfortunately not all roads have paved some areas/beaches can be reached by jeep/4×4 or by boat as I did.
 Absent public transport, even if taxis are not expensive at all, to appreciate Milos it is necessary to rent a vehicle.
 I chose the car with Europcar, 58€ for the rental, everything was ok even though the car was quite old and bruised.
 Don’t expect to find a Fiat 500 for rental. 🙂

 Plaka is the chief town of the island, It is perched on the top of a large rock, overlooking the Gulf of Milos.
 To visit the city you must leave the car or motorbike in one of the parking that is at the foot of the city.
 Walking through Plaka will let you taste the real Greece with its small white streets full of flowers and small restaurants.
 I recommend you visit it during the day, the view at the top of the mountain is spectacular.
 In 15min you can get to the Panagia Thalassitra church.